Lucrasoft/Splitter/GAME.md

 1. When your program first runs via the Tester it will send a line with the sizes of the grid <width> <height> <rounds>
 2. Then it will send the entire grid
 3. The first dice
-4. A 2 in the grid means its a bonus space
-5. You cannot place numbers on 0's
+4. You cannot place numbers on 0's

 After that you send the response back in the following format